GHG organizational reporting

 The international financial reporting standards (IFRS) define "control" as "the power to direct the financial and operational policies of an entity in order to benefit from its activities".

 If the organization owns and operates all of its installations, then the organizational boundary is identical whatever the mode of consolidation chosen.

 If the organization is joint owner of installations, then the mode of consolidation chosen will influence the result of the inventory.

 Each approach has its pros and cons.

-"Organizations should comply with the organizational scopes already defined for their general accounting, provided that these scopes are clearly laid out and used consistently.
+"Organizations should comply with the organizational boundary already defined for their general accounting, provided that this boundary is clearly laid out and used consistently.
 When applying these concepts, the underlying hypothesis of the "primacy of substance over form" should be pursued.
-In other words, GHG emissions and eliminations should be quantified and declared in accordance with the concrete and economic reality of the organization, and not simply according to its legal status".
+In other words, GHG emissions and removals should be quantified and declared in accordance with the concrete and economic reality of the organization, and not simply according to its legal status".
 (ISO 14064-1: 2006, Appendix A).

-For more information about organizational scopes, see the following videos:
+For more information about organizational boundaries, see the following videos:

 Case of subsidiaries

 This involves defining the sources of emissions to be included in the inventory.